Murder in Old Bombay

-Captain Jim Agnihotri and his new bride, Diana Framji, return in the follow-up to Nev March's award-winning debut Murder in Old Bombay...
+Captain Jim Agnihotri and his new bride, Diana Framji, return in Nev March's much-awaited sequel.

 1893: Newlyweds Captain Jim Agnihotri and Diana Framji are settling into their new home in Boston, Massachusetts, having fled the strict social rules of British-ruled Bombay.
 But theirs is no ordinary marriage: Jim, now a detective at the Dupree Agency, is teaching Diana the art of deduction he’s learned from his idol, Sherlock Holmes.

 Everyone is talking about the incredible World's Fair in Chicago.
 Jim's being sent there to investigate the murder of a security guard.
 As he probes the underbelly of Chicago’s docks, warehouses, and taverns, he discovers deep social unrest and deadly ambitions.

 When Jim goes missing, young Diana ventures to Chicago's treacherous streets to learn what happened, and prevent disaster.
 Yes, another exciting adventure is at hand for Lady Diana and Captain Jim.

 Award-winning author Nev March mesmerized readers with her debut novel, Murder in Old Bombay.
 Now, in Peril at the Exposition, she wields her craft against a glittering backdrop of the Gilded Age with spectacular results.

 The Spanish Diplomat's Secret

 Captain Jim and Lady Diana encounter a locked room puzzle aboard their ocean liner